sheltermanager/asm3/doc/manual/options.rst

   for taxable goods.
 Enabling this option will add a tickbox to all payment screens allowing you to calculate the taxable value.

+* When receiving multiple payments, allow the due and received dates to be set:
+  If this option is on, due and received date columns will be shown when taking payments from the Move screens and Receive a Payment screen.

 * Only show account totals for the current period, which starts on: If you wish to use accounting periods, put the start date in here.
 By enabling the show account totals for current period option, the totals shown on the account